imixs/imixs-workflow/src/site/markdown/modelling/install.md

 #Installation

-For installation of the Imixs-BPMN Modeler, you will need an executable Eclipse installation (version 4.6 or higher) or any other Eclipse based IDE (e.g. Oracle, SAP, IBM).
+For installation of the Imixs-BPMN Modeler, you will need an executable Eclipse installation (version Eclipse Oxygen or higher) or any other Eclipse based IDE (e.g. Oracle, SAP, IBM).
 If you do not have an Eclipse installation yet, you can download Eclipse from the [Eclipse website](http://www.eclipse.org/).

 You can install Imixs-BPMN directly from the Eclipse Marketplace by dragging the install button to your running Eclipse workspace: